 Disocactus x hybridus (Van Geel) Barthlott

 Disocactus x hybridus is perhaps the most commonly grown Orchid Cactus and seems to survive and flower under most conditions.
 The stems are flat to triangular, often quite thick and fleshy.
-The flowers are more or less funnel-shaped, usually orange to red.
+Flowers are more or less funnel-shaped, usually orange to red.
 The stigma lobes are white, never lavender.
 It has a very complex taxonomic history and has been mistaken for Disocactus ackermannii for a long time.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).